 Mindsets & Behaviors Standard: B-SS 3.
-Positive relationships with adults to support success | M 2.
-Sense of acceptance, respect, support and inclusion for self and others in the school environment
+Positive relationships with adults to support success

-Student Need(s): Students with over 20 minor referrals were identified as needing support.
+Student Need(s): Male students with over 20 minor discipline referrals in the 2021-22 school year were identified as needing support at the beginning of the 2022-23 school year.
 Most referrals were for disrespect and non-compliance causing them to miss instructional time as well as disrupting the classroom.